 - You will probably be walking on sand or it might be muddy underfoot.
 Either bring a change of shoes or a pair of wellies or walking shoes for the shoot so we can access the locations easily.

 - Bring an umbrella you like!
 Even if its slightly drizzly its ok to be out for photos.
 Some of the best photos are taken in the rain and capture the scenery and atmosphere well.

 - Relax and enjoy your day in some of the most beautiful and breath taking scenery you can imagine

 Yes, I have a list of other suppliers who I have worked with over the years and can pass this on to you.

 Yes, absolutely.
 I know all the surroundings and locations that are stunning in the highland and islands so can help you plan the days shoot.

 I offer 3 variations on wedding collections, elopement photography and engagement & portrait shoots within the Highlands of Scotland.
-Along with a photobooth option for your wedding day, second shooter and travel inclusive collections within Scotland.
+Along with a second shooter and travel inclusive collections within Scotland and the Scottish islands.
 Please contact me for further information and pricing.